Dskobra/gta5-solo/README.md

 - I've only tested this on Fedora (my main distro) with steam version of gta 5.
 - The code may or may not work with rdo if you replace "GTA5.exe" with the rdo binary filename.
 Haven't bothered to play rdo for more then 5 min before I got bored.

+# NO LONGER NEEDED
+With the The Criminal Enterprises patch you can do heists and business activities in private lobbies (friends, solo, invite only etc).
+Script might still be useful if for some reason there isn't something you can do in a private lobby and don't want people.